mrsoltys/GEEN1400/Lots of LEDs/ReadMe.md

 <img src="https://github.com/mrsoltys/GEEN1400/blob/master/Lots%20of%20LEDs/Transistor.png?raw=true" width="400">

-This is a really powerful tool to have in your back pocket when working with anything that might draw a lot of current or requires a higher voltage (LEDs, motors, almost anything!)
+This is a really powerful tool to have in your back pocket when working with anything that might draw a lot of current or requires a higher voltage (LEDs, motors, almost anything!).

+Note: If you want, you can also power the arduino off your 9V by connecting the [9V power to the $VIN$ pin](https://github.com/mrsoltys/GEEN1400/tree/master/Power) on your arduino.

 Controlling more LEDs
 ---------------------